smith-tinkerlab/repytah/README.md

 ### Funding sources

-This code was developed as part of Smith College's Summer Undergraduate Research Fellowship (SURF) in 2019 and was partially funded by the college's CFCD funding mechanism.
+This code was developed as part of Smith College's Summer Undergraduate Research Fellowship (SURF) in 2019 and 2020, and has been partially funded by Smith College's CFCD funding mechanism.
+Additionally, as Kinnaird is the Clare Boothe Luce Assistant Professor of Computer Science and Statistical & Data Sciences at Smith College, this work has also been partially supported by Henry Luce Foundation's Clare Boothe Luce Program.